saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 ## 1.04 Set Up and Configure Cypress Tests

 In this lesson, you will learn how to configure a custom setup your test suite.
-* Update `.sauce/config.yml` with test suite information
+* Understand the configuration files that were installed with saucectl
-* Specify where and how different suites are run
+* Learn how to update `.sauce/config.yml` with test suite information
 * Exclude files from being uploaded to Sauce (and slowing down your test run) in the `.sauce/.sauceignore` file

 Once you have your project setup, open the project directory, take a look at the project files inside.